Brand value spotlighted in the 1980s

 One person may want to purchase a certain brand product for 5,000 yen but another may pay 30,000 yen for it.
 The price a person is willing to pay is WTP.
 The WTP gap is brought by the degree of brand commitment, the affection for the brand.
 If a retail price of the brand is raised when its brand commitment is low, consumers may switch to another brand.
 Various costs are increasing, and it is difficult to absorb the increased costs by corporate efforts for cost reduction.
 For these reasons, it can be necessary to push up WTP by developing brand value in order to increase revenue.

-The low brand value of Japanese companies seems to be due to strong technology orientation, in other words, there is the thought that just making good products is enough to gain consumer loyalty.
+The low brand value of Japanese companies seems to be due to strong technology orientation, in other words, there is the thought that just making good products is enough to gain purchase intention.
 Although it is obviously necessary to make products with superior technology, perceived quality and objective quality are different as mentioned above.
 However high-specification products developers make, consumers are not always happy with them.
 To develop brand commitment and adopt such a point of view as the main concept of management, that is to say, brand value management, is an issue for Japanese companies.
 Considering that this has been pointed out for a long time, brand value management is a genuine issue for Japanese companies.

 What should be done to increase brand commitment, and then act?
 How should brand value management be conducted?